rfishermonteith/rfishermonteith.github.io/_drafts/intro-to-bootstrapping.md

 1. Discuss some of the risks and pitfalls.
 1. Refer to some good resources where you can learn more.

 ## A quick aside about why I fell in love with bootstrapping
 (if you just want get straight to the technical details, feel free to [jump ahead](#what-is-bootstrapping))

-Some years ago (reasonably early in my career - probably in 2018 or so), I was working on some kind of forecasting project, where we were attempting to forecast something like sales volumes or stock levels or occupancy levels or something, we came across an interesting quandry.
+Some years ago (reasonably early in my career - probably in 2018 or so), when I was working on some kind of forecasting project, where we were attempting to forecast something like sales volumes or stock levels or occupancy levels or something, we came across an interesting quandry.
 We had very limited historic training data, and so had relatively little confidence in the forecasts.
 We used a collection of different predictive models (including ARIMA-style models, some linear and logistic regression ones, and eventually a NN), and blended the predictions.

 The issue was that we needed to explain to our client just how confident we were (or weren't) in the forecasts.